-It is highly important to understand the seriousness of such a disorder as many individuals who are suffering from this usually exhibit risky behaviour and may even feel suicidal.
+It is highly important to understand the seriousness of such a disorder as many individuals who are suffering from this usually exhibit risky behavior and may even feel suicidal.
 Here are few signs to watch out for!

 How to Identify Bipolar Disorder?

-Those who suffer from this usually are the ones who are diagnosed with bipolar at an early stage.
-Many patients suffering from the mixed bipolar condition are usually first diagnosed as suffering from bipolar I and then when the episodes start getting cyclical and it becomes a lifelong struggle.
+Those who suffer from this usually are the ones who are diagnosed with Bipolar at an early stage.
+Many patients suffering from the mixed Bipolar condition are usually first diagnosed as suffering from Bipolar I and then when the episodes start getting cyclical and it becomes a lifelong struggle.